quangnguyen90/vagrant-docker-lemp/README.md

 I have occasionally got:

 ````
 There are errors in the configuration of this machine.
 Please fix the following errors and try again:

 vm:
 * The 'docker_compose' provisioner could not be found.
 ````

-when provisioning for the first time - re-issuing ````vagrant up```` seems to work.
+When provisioning for the first time - it is supposed to install the plugins as it goes but im not entirely sure it does it properly - just do ````vagrant reload```` if you get this and it should carry on.

 Alternatively you can do ```` vagrant plugin install vagrant-docker-compose ```` to install the plugin directly